-We are looking for people who want to help protect Victorian communities from bushfire, to become seasonal firefighters, as part of Forest Fire Management Victoria crews.
+We are looking for people who want to help protect Victorian communities from bushfire, to become project firefighters (PFF), as part of Forest Fire Management Victoria (FFMVic) crews.

-Each year, we employ field-based seasonal firefighters to assist with planned burning and the prevention and suppression of bushfires in parks and forests.
+Each year, we employ field-based PFFs to assist with planned burning and the prevention and suppression of bushfires in parks and forests.

-It's a job where no two days are the same.
-Seasonal firefighting is a great way to make a contribution, be challenged, work as part of a team and develop career pathways.
+It's a job where no 2 days are the same.
+Becoming a PFF is a great way to make a contribution, be challenged, work as part of a team and develop career pathways.